Originally published on 24th March 2016 Last updated on 9th August 2024

 My body (and thyroid levels Free T3 and Free T4) responded to NDT alone well, for several years, until the birth of my first child in 2020, after which it would optimise my Free T3 levels, but leave Free T4 at the bottom of the range.
 If I were to keep increasing my NDT in this situation, I would end up very overmedicated, so my doctor offered a small amount of Levothyroxine alongside the NDT (the brand I’m on is Armour Thyroid).

-Although controversial, I have benefitted hugely from this combination as the Levothyroxine raised my Free T4 to optimal levels, alongside an optimal Free T3.
+Although somewhat controversial, I have benefitted hugely from this combination as the Levothyroxine raised my Free T4 to optimal levels, alongside an optimal Free T3.
 It works in a similar way to the synthetic T3 + synthetic T4 combo.

 Some online sources may claim that this combo drives up Reverse T3 levels or exacerbates adrenal dysfunction – I’ve experienced neither of these and have only felt well on this combination for the last two years.
 There is also a lack of hard evidence behind these claims, so do keep in mind that different people and different bodies can respond differently to different medication types.
-What is most important is that a responsible doctor is managing these medications and testing you often enough to keep dosage correct for your needs.
+What is most important is that a responsible doctor is managing these medications and testing you often enough to keep the dosage correct for your needs.

 Compounded Thyroid Medication